-The Zeitz Museum Of Contemporary African Art, or Zeitz MOCAA, opened its doors on the 22nd September 2017 and held its grand opening to the public for free until the 25th.
+The Zeitz Museum of Contemporary African Art opened its doors on the 22nd September and held its grand opening to the public for free until the 25th.
 The museum currently houses the largest collection of contemporary African Art in the world.
 It is an amazing space and showcases the latest in art from all over Africa from current artists that explore topics on identity, politics, society and history through a variety of visual and aural mediums.

-The Zeitz MOCAA is situated below the ultra-chic luxury hotel, The Siloh District.
+The Zeitz MOCAA is situated below the ultra-chic luxury hotel, The Silo District.
 Both the museum and hotel can be accessed via the V&A Waterfront in Cape Town.

-The exhibition also showcases creativity in various mediums from film, photography, paint, sculpture, textiles and music.
+It also exhibits creativity in various mediums from film, photography, paint, sculpture, textiles and music.
 Most of the topics on exhibition deal with current trends and topics happening and evolving from within African countries and societies.

 My personal favourites were from Thania Peterson and Isaac Julien’s ‘Crashing Waves’.

-For art lovers, it offers a great experience to see the latest trends in African art and the present exhibitions and those that will follow will definitely have an impact on you.
-If art isn’t your thing, the actual building itself is definitely worth seeing.
-There is also an amazing restaurant/coffee shop at the top with amazing views of Cape Town city.
+For art lovers, it offers a great experience to see the latest trends in African art and the exhibition here and those that will follow will definitely have an impact on you.
+If art isn’t your thing, the actual building itself is definitely worth seeing, and they have an amazing restaurant/coffee shop at the top with amazing views of Cape Town city.